Trude Marstein

 Trude Marstein (born 18 April 1973, in Tønsberg) is a Norwegian author.
-She attended Telemark University College and studied creative writing studies.
-At the University of Oslo she studied pedagogy, psychology, and the history of literature.
-She debuted in 1998 with a collection of prose titled Sterk sult, plutselig kvalme, for which she received Tarjei Vesaas' debutantpris.
+She attended Telemark University College and studied Creative Writing Studies.
+At the University of Oslo, she studied pedagogy, psychology, and the history of literature.
+She debuted in 1998 with a collection of prose, titled Sterk sult, plutselig kvalme, for which she received Tarjei Vesaas' debutantpris.
+She was awarded the Amalie Skram Prize in 2023.